dgjnpr/ansible-template-for-junos/README.md

+# Ansible version

+This repository is designed to work with Ansible 2.1 and above.
+If you are using Ansible 2.0 or below please see [this version of the repository](https://github.com/dgjnpr/ansible-template-for-junos/tree/ansible-2.0).

+The main diference between Ansible 2.0 and 2.1 is that the modules required to work with Junos devices are now bundled with Ansibe itself, have been renamed and had slight modifications to the options they support.

 # Ansible for Junos OS

 This is an example Ansible configuration demonstrating how to use Ansible to generate and apply Junos configuration to the EX, MX, QFabric, QFX, and SRX Juniper platforms.
+Additional platforms will function in the same way (such as the ACX or PTX) but as yet have are included in this repository.

 The configuration generated will enable system basics such as TACACS+ authentication, NTP, SSH, NETCONF, local and remote authenticated users, syslog, SNMP, a loopback and management interface.